Arulprakasam18/logistic_regression_on_titanic_dataset/README.md

 **Whether the tumor is malignant (1) or not (0) **Below is the pictorial representation of a basic logistic regression model to classify set of images into happy or sad.

-enter image description here

 Both Linear regression and Logistic regression are supervised learning techinques.
 But for the Regression problem the output is continuous unlike the classification problem where the output is discrete.

 Logistic Regression is used when the dependent variable(target) is categorical.

 Sigmoid function or logistic function is used as hypothesis function for logistic regression.

-4.2 Preparing X and y using pandas
+ # Preparing X and y using pandas
 X = titanic.loc[:,titanic.columns != 'Survived'] y = titanic.Survived

-4.3 Splitting X and y into training and test datasets from sklearn.model_selection import train_test_split X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.20, random_state=1)
+ # Splitting X and y into training and test datasets
+from sklearn.model_selection import train_test_split X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.20, random_state=1)

-4.4 Logistic regression in scikit-learn
+ # Logistic regression in scikit-learn
 To apply any machine learning algorithm on your dataset, basically there are 4 steps:

-Load the algorithm
+# Load the algorithm
 Instantiate and Fit the model to the training dataset Prediction on the test set
 Calculating the accuracy of the model